vojtechruz/vojtechruzicka-blog/src/posts/java-10-var-local-variable-type-inference-jep-286/index.md

 ## Backwards compatibility

 How does this feature affect your existing applications?
 Will they be compatible?
 Adding a new keyword would mean that you no longer can use it as an identifier, which would break existing applications.
 In fact, var is not a keyword, but rather a reserver type name.
 That means you can still use var as variable, package or method name.
 You cannot, however, use it now as a class or interface name.
 Applications doing so will no longer compile.
 Fortunately, such name conflicts with Java naming convention, so you should be safe.
 As long as you follow the convention, that is.

 ## Performance

-If you are concerned about a performance hit this feature could bring, don\'t be.
+If you are concerned about a performance hit this feature could bring, don't be.
 Remember, the types are not inferred at runtime but at compile time.
 That means the resulting bytecode is the same as with explicit type declaration - it does include the information about the type.
 That means no extra processing at runtime.

 ## Criticism